tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 ---

 ## `class YARD::Tags::MethodDirective`

+Defines a method object with a given method signature, using indented block data as the method's docstring.
+The signature is similar to the {tag:overload} tag.
+The comment containing this directive does not need to be attached to any source, but if it is, that source code will be used as the method's source.

+To define an attribute method, see {tag:!attribute}

 **For backwards compatibility support, you do not need to indent the method's docstring text.
 If a +@!method+ directive is seen with